-In the second part of their paper [12], Sulzmann and Lu describe another algorithm that also generates POSIX values but dispenses with the second phase where characters are injected "back" into values.
-For this they annotate bitcodes to regular expressions, which we define in Isabelle/HOL as the datatype where bs stands for bitsequences; r, r_1 and r_2 for bitcoded regular expressions; and r_s for lists of bitcoded regular expressions.
-The binary alternative ALT bs $r_1 r_2$ is just an abbreviation for ALTs bs $[r_1, r_2]$.
+In the second part of their paper [15], Sulzmann and Lu describe another algorithm that also generates POSIX values but dispenses with the second phase where characters are injected "back" into values.
+For this they annotate bitcodes to regular expressions, which we define in Isabelle/HOL as the datatype where bs stands for bitsequences; $r, r_1$ and $r_2$ for bitcoded regular expressions; and rs for lists of bitcoded regular expressions.
+The binary alternative ALT bs $r_1 r_2$ is just an abbreviation for ALTs bs $[r_1, r_2]$ .
 For bitsequences we use lists made up of the constants Z and S. The idea with bitcoded regular expressions is to incrementally generate the value information (for example Left and Right) as bitsequences.
-For this Sulzmann and Lu define a coding function for how values can be coded into bitsequences.
+For this Sulzmann and Lu follow Nielsen and Henglein [11] and define a coding function for how values can be coded into bitsequences.